GeorgeLychock/georgelychock-career/README.md

             -  ##### Acceptance Criteria -- Duplicated in Testing below
                 1. Main Content should never be more than **two clicks** away from home.
                 2. Home should never be more than **one click** away from anywhere on the site.
-                3. Nav dropdown is required, giving access to any main content page (career objectives, education, skills, work history, and pd.)from anywhere in the site.
+                3. Nav dropdown is required, giving access to any main content page (career objectives, education, skills, work history, pd etc.) from anywhere in the site.

         2. As a Site Visitor, I want to be able to see a similar experience whether desktop, tablet, or mobile, so that I can later access information in a similar manner if I change devices.
             -  ##### Acceptance Criteria Duplicated in Testing below